 With a better understanding of what a broken contract entails, possible consequences, and your options, you can begin to develop a plan to resolve the broken contract.

 Before deciding on how to proceed, it's advisable to first consult with a qualified and experienced legal professional near you to discuss your options.
 You can post your legal need or job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.